Caramel Dutch Apple Pie with Brown Butter

 This caramel Dutch apple pie with brown butter streusel is a classic fall dessert.
 Crisp autumn apples are baked with brown sugar, apple pie spice, and salted caramel sauce and topped with toasty brown butter streusel to amplify the caramelized flavor.
 It is without a doubt one of the best apple pies ever!

 It’s no secret that I wholeheartedly and firmly stand with Team Pie.
 When done correctly, the buttery crust, flaky layers, and spiced flavors just get me.
 Bourbon caramel pecan pie?
 Brown butter strawberry crumble pie?
+Pumpkin custard pie with cardamom?
 Count me, I’m there.

 On the other hand, there is an entire sector of people who think they don’t like pie.
 And I can’t say I blame them because while apple pie is arguably one of the best desserts, they also have the ability to just absolutely blow.
 Soggy, flavorless pies are downright depressing, but I am so convinced that if you have a *really* good pie, it is completely life-changing.

-Luckily, through a tedious process of trial-and-error, and using lots of tips I learned in pastry school, I have developed an apple pie that no one can say no to.
+Luckily, through a tedious process of trial-and-error, and using lots of tips I learned as a trained pastry chef, I have developed an apple pie that no one can say no to.
 Let’s make it!

 I never even knew Dutch apple pie existed until I learned about it in pastry school and made approximately 6,000 mini versions of them.
 But, it wasn’t until recently that I made another 6,000 to perfect my recipe.
 And here it is, folks!
 Let’s talk about it.